IvaErceg/WebPerformance/README.md

 How to run: Open index.html file in your web browser or go to https://ivaerceg.github.io/WebPerformance/.

-Goal of this part of the project was to achieve score of 90 in Page Speed analysis.
+Goal of this part of the project was to achieve score of 90 in Page Speed analysis (copy URL on designated place on https://developers.google.com/speed/pagespeed/insights/ and analyse).

 The following optimizations were made on index.html: